srl-labs/containerlab/docs/manual/kinds/vr-sros.md

 ## Interfaces mapping

-vr-sros container uses the following mapping for its interfaces:
+Nokia SR OS container uses the following mapping for its interfaces:

 * `eth0` - management interface connected to the containerlab management network
 * `eth1` - first data interface, mapped to the first data port of SR OS line card